-In addition to the Security Considerations identified in [KEYM], caution should be taken when processing certificates that have not first been validated to a trust anchor.
-Certificates could be manufactured by untrusted sources for the purpose of mounting denial of service or other attacks.
+In addition to the security considerations identified in [RFC5280], caution should be taken when processing certificates that have not first been validated to a trust anchor.
+Certificates could be manufactured by untrusted sources for the purpose of mounting denialof-service attacks or other attacks.
 For example, keys selected to require excessive cryptographic processing, or extensive lists of CRL Distribution Point (CDP) and/or Authority Information Access (AIA) addresses in the certificate, could be used to mount denial-ofservice attacks.
 Similarly, attacker-specified CDP and/or AIA addresses could be included in fake certificates to allow the originator to detect receipt of the message even if signature verification fails.